Jikkeromijn/CourseProject-Tidydata/README.md

 ========
 Done by Jikke Romijn and committed on Thursday, August 20, 2015

+Using a Mac using OS X Yosemite version 10.10.4 and R Studio Version 0.98.1103

 Course Project for Coursera Getting and Cleaning Data

 Using Human Activity Recognition Using Smartphones Dataset